20+ Payment Reminder Letter Templates & Samples (PDF)

 Mention the extra fees for late payment in the 2nd paragraph

 There is a rule in the market that the customer pays extra charges for late payments.
-Write the amount in digits that you owed and state separately the amount with extra fees.
+Write the amount in digits that you owe and state the amount separately with extra fees.
 For example, the amount of the service or goods that the customer will pay is 2000$, plus charges of late payment are 100$.
 State that the customer will pay 2100$ when the due date is passed.

 Write your bank details with a method that the customer will use for payment.
 Also, include the timeframe within which the customer made the payment.